cloudflare/cloudflare-docs/content/cloudflare-one/identity/authorization-cookie/_index.md

 Do not enable Binding Cookie if:

 - You are using the Access application for non-browser based tools (such as SSH or RDP).
-- You have enabled [these Cloudflare products](/cloudflare-one/applications/configure-apps/self-hosted-apps/#product-compatibility) on the application domain.
+- You have enabled [incompatible Cloudflare products](/cloudflare-one/applications/configure-apps/self-hosted-apps/#product-compatibility) on the application domain.

 ### Cookie Path Attribute